alyssahondrade/VBA-challenge/README.md

 3. Greatest total stock volume

 ### Source code
-The source code for this project is [`vba-challenge.bas`](https://github.com/alyssahondrade/VBA-challenge/blob/main/vba-challenge.bas).
+The source code for this project is [`vba-challenge.vbs`](https://github.com/alyssahondrade/VBA-challenge/blob/main/vba-challenge.vbs).

+### Repository Structure
+`Screenshots/` directory contains the screenshots of the results.

 ### Technology
 VBA code was written using **Microsoft Excel for Mac** (Version 16.75.2).